larkinthebest/semestralka-spmm-ai/README.md

     *   Create a Python virtual environment (`.venv`).
     *   Install all Python dependencies from `requirements.txt`.
     *   Run the database migration script (`migrate_database.py`) to set up the necessary tables.
+    *   Download configured LLM models (GPT4All and Ollama).

     **Note:** The `make run` command automatically uses this virtual environment.
 If you need to manually activate it for other commands, run `source .venv/bin/activate` (on Windows, use `.\.venv\Scripts\activate`).

 3.  **Install System Dependencies (if not using Docker):**
-    Some Python packages (like `pytesseract`, `opencv-python`, and `whisper`) require system-level dependencies.
+    Some Python packages (like `pytesseract`, `opencv-python`, `whisper`, and `pdf2image`) require system-level dependencies.
 These are *not* installed by `make install` and need to be handled manually based on your operating system.

     *   **For Debian/Ubuntu-based systems:**
         ```bash
         sudo apt-get update
-        sudo apt-get install -y tesseract-ocr tesseract-ocr-eng libgl1-mesa-glx libsm6 libxext6 ffmpeg
+        sudo apt-get install -y tesseract-ocr tesseract-ocr-eng libgl1-mesa-glx libsm6 libxext6 ffmpeg poppler-utils
         ```
     *   **For macOS (using Homebrew):**
         ```bash
-        brew install tesseract ffmpeg
+        brew install tesseract ffmpeg poppler
         ```
     *   **For Windows:**
         *   Install [Tesseract OCR](https://tesseract-ocr.github.io/tessdoc/Installation.html).
 Make sure to add it to your system PATH.
         *   Install [FFmpeg](https://ffmpeg.org/download.html).
 Make sure to add it to your system PATH.
-        *   OpenCV usually handles its dependencies better on Windows, but if you encounter issues, you might need to install Visual C++ Redistributable.
+        *   Install [Poppler](https://poppler.freedesktop.org/).
+You might need to find a pre-compiled binary for Windows, e.g., from [here](https://github.com/oschwartz10612/poppler-windows/releases).
+Add its `bin` directory to your system PATH.

 4.  **Run the Application:**
     After completing the `make install` step and ensuring system dependencies are met, you can start the application: